American Society of Pediatric Neuroradiology (ASPNR)

 Section 5.
 Honorary Members: Honorary members of the ASPNR shall be individuals who have made an extraordinary contribution to Pediatric Neuroradiology, whether or not they meet criteria for other categories of membership.

-- Candidates for ASPNR membership in the categories of Member, Member-in-Training, and Associate Member who are not members of the ASNR, any of the related societies managed at the Headquarters Office, or SPR members or members-in-training, are required to provide two sponsors from the ASPNR, or any of the societies previously referred to.
-The sponsors must be members in good standing, holding ASPNR “Member” status, or the equivalent.
+B. Candidates for ASPNR membership in the categories of Member, Member-in-Training, and Associate Member who are not members of the ASNR, any of the related societies managed at the Headquarters Office, or SPR members or members-in-training, are required to provide one sponsor from the ASPNR, or any of the societies previously referred to.
+The sponsor must be a member in good standing, holding ASPNR “Member” status, or the equivalent.
 They may be required to provide additional documentation, as deemed necessary, and will be accepted for membership, when the Membership Committee has approved their applications.

 Rights and Benefits of Membership